Quantum tricritical point emerging in the spin-boson model with two dissipative spins in staggered biases: Results and discussions

 \subsection{Ohmic bath (s=1)}

 It is well known that the single SBM with the Ohmic bath undergoes the continuous QPTs of KT type ~\cite{Leggett}.
 In the language of the quantum-to-classical mapping, $s=1$ corresponds to the low critical dimension of the long-ranged Ising model~\cite{Luijten}.
-Recall in the last section, the antiferromagnetic bias field can drive the 2nd-order QPTs to the 1st-order one in the sub-Ohmic 2SBM.
-Note that the finite number of spins would not change the universality of the SBM~\cite{Regir2014}. \ What is the effect of these bias fields on the KT phase transitions in the Ohmic 2SBM?
-Could the bias field drive the KT phase transitions to the 2nd-order or/and the 1st-order ones?
+As shown in the last section, in the sub-Ohmic 2SBM, the staggered biases can drive the 2nd-order QPT to the 1st-order one.
+Then what is the effect of these staggered biases on the KT phase transitions in the Ohmic 2SBM?
+Could the staggered biases drive the KT phase transitions to the 2nd-order or/and the 1st-order ones?

-To address these issues, we perform the VMPS study on 2SBM in the Ohmic bath with the bias fields described above.
-In the literature, the entanglement entropy is usually checked in the SBM with the Ohmic bath, because KT phase transitions are of infinite order, and less observables can be used to distinguish KT from other kinds of phase transitions.
-In the \ KT phase transition of the single SBM for the bath exponent $s=1$, the entropy increases in the weak coupling regime, \ then saturates to a plateau, and drops suddenly at the KT critical point \cite{lehur_kt}.
-In the 2nd-order QPTs, the entropy falls off both sides of the critical point \cite{Chin}.
+To address these issues, we also extend to study 2SBM in the Ohmic bath with the staggered biases using the VMPS in this subsection.
+In the literature, the entanglement entropy is usually studied in the SBM with the Ohmic bath, because KT phase transitions are of infinite order, and less observables can be used to distinguish KT from other kinds of phase transitions.
+In the KT phase transition of the single SBM for $s=1$, the entropy increases in the weak coupling regime, then saturates to a plateau, and drops suddenly at the KT critical point \cite{lehur_kt}.
+The sudden drop of the entanglement entropy signifies the onset of an emergent new phase.
+In the 2nd-order QPTs, the entropy falls off gradually in both sides of the critical point \cite {Chin,lehur}, displaying different behavior from those in both the KT and the first-order QPTs.

-We calculate the entropy for several bias fields from $\epsilon =0$ to $1.5$ in Fig. \ref{entropy_s1}.
-We find that after the plateau, all entropies suddenly drop at the transition point.
-With the increase of the field, the flat plateaus gradually change into the broad peak, and shrink considerably if we further goto larger $\epsilon $, such as $\epsilon =0.9$ where the peak point is very close to but not at the transition point.
-We believe that as long as the peak point does not meet the transition point, it is still in the universality of the KT phase transitions.
-It is interesting to note that for $\epsilon =0.5, 0.99$, the entropy shows a broad peak before drops abruptly at the localized transition, different from that in the single SBM for $s=1$.
-One may argue that coherence is lost already before the system becomes localized~ \cite{Lehur2}.
+We calculate the entanglement entropy for several staggered biases from $ \epsilon =0$ to $1.5$ in Fig. \ref{entropy_s1}.
+We find that for all values of $\epsilon $, the entropy suddenly drops at a critical point, exhibiting a sharp nonanalyticity, and therefore signifying the emergence of a different phase.
+The sudden drop of the entropy demonstrates either the 1st-order or KT phase transitions, thus excluding the 2nd-order QPT.